johnspeare/joint-38/sog-review-decisions.md

 3. **Stevens County Public Health referral phone number.** The Member Assistance Referral Program lists 509-684-2262. **Needed:** confirmation the number and referral relationship are current.
 4. **Stevens County Fire Dispatch / VHF radio.** The Communications section states dispatch is located in Colville on a VHF system with repeated channels. **Needed:** confirmation the details are current.

-Two additional non-blocking items are listed in the Review Notes section of `sog-1st-pass.md` (an orphaned "HF" label removed from the Rehab section, and a Chain-of-Command diagram caption converted from `<sub>` HTML to italics); neither requires a leadership decision unless the build pipeline complains.

----

-## Section 5 — Recommended Next Steps

-1. **Chief reviews Punch Lists A, B, and C** and returns decisions (a single markup on this document is sufficient).
-2. **Department fills in the four Open Issues** in Section 4.
-3. **Tech writer applies the Stage B decisions** to `sog-1st-pass.md`, removes the corresponding `[REVIEW REQUIRED]` and Review Notes items, and produces a `sog-2nd-edit.md`.
-4. **Optional third pass** — active-voice / actor-clarification review of procedures currently written in passive voice (noted in Review Notes item 14).
-Not required for adoption; recommended for readability.
-5. **Adoption** — final document goes to the Board of Commissioners for approval per District policy.

 ---

 *End of Review Summary.*